-10.4 Except where otherwise prescribed in the Faculty's regulations, a student whose GPA for a given semester is less than or equal to 0.75 shall be deemed to be performing unsatisfactorily, and shall be placed on warning.
-A student on warning whose GPA for the succeeding semester is less than 0.75 will be required to withdraw.
+10.4 Except where otherwise prescribed in the Faculty's regulations, a student whose GPA for a given semester is less than 2.0 shall be deemed to be performing unsatisfactorily, and shall be placed on warning.
+A student on warning whose GPA for the succeeding semester is less than 2.0 will be required to withdraw.